Ozerioss/Unblockit-PI2/README.md

 # Synopsis

-Unblock It is a student project about the blockchain.
+UnblockIt is a student project about the blockchain.
-It includes HTML/CSS, NodeJS...
+It includes HTML5/CSS3, Node.js...

 # Movitivation